chibiboba/JS-202/My Notes/Cheet Sheet.md

 Hopefully you’re starting to feel pretty good about HTML.
 There is still quite a bit to learn, but the foundation is in place.
 Next up, we’ll take a deeper look into CSS.

-# Applying CSS

-- There are three main ways to use CSS in a web page: inline, internal, and external:

-  - **Inline** CSS uses the `style` attribute on individual HTML tags.

-  - **Internal** CSS uses the `style` element to store all of the CSS in one place in the file.

-  - **External** CSS stores the CSS in a file that is separate from the HTML file.

 # Common CSS Terms

 ### Summary